-Fiscal Year Ended September 30, 2004 Compared to Fiscal Year Ended September 30, 2003 propane companies in fiscal 2004 in addition to the acquisition of four retail propane companies and five locations of a large regional distributor in the fourth fiscal quarter of 2003.
-Acquisition related volume accounted for approximately 35.2 million gallons of the increase, partially offset by approximately 14.2 million lesser gallon sales due to warmer weather and deferral of purchases by our customers due to an approximate 13% higher propane cost of \$0.75 per gallon on average in 2004 compared to \$0.66 in 2003.
+Fiscal Year Ended September 30, 2004 Compared to Fiscal Year Ended September 30, 2003

+Volume.
+During fiscal 2004, Inergy, L.P. sold 140.7 million retail gallons of propane, an increase of 21.0 million gallons, or 18%, from the 119.7 million retail gallons sold in fiscal 2003.
+The increase in retail sales volume was principally due to the acquisition of sixteen retail propane companies in fiscal 2004 in addition to the acquisition of four retail propane companies and five locations of a large regional distributor in the fourth fiscal quarter of 2003.
+Acquisition related volume accounted for approximately 35.2 million gallons of the increase, partially offset by approximately 14.2 million lesser gallon sales due to a combination of warmer weather and deferral of purchases by our customers due to an approximate 14% higher propane cost in our retail operations of \$0.75 per gallon on average in 2004 compared to \$0.66 in 2003.
 The weather was approximately 12% warmer in fiscal 2004 as compared to fiscal 2003 in our retail areas of operations, and approximately 6% warmer than normal.